Welfare in Canada

 All four households received the GST/HST credit, which increased in July 2019 with inflation.
 The single person considered employable and the single person with a disability both received $287, while the single parent with one child received $574 and the couple with two children received $876.
 The single person considered employable, the person with a disability, and the single parent also received the full GST/HST credit supplement amount of $151.

 All four households received the Yukon Government Carbon Price Rebate, which was introduced in 2019 to help offset the cost of the federal carbon pollution pricing levy.
 In 2019, one payment of $43 per person, including children, was made in October.

 Changes to welfare incomes

 The graphs below show how the total welfare incomes for each of the four example household types have changed over time.
 The values are in constant 2019 dollars, taking into account the effect of inflation as measured by the national consumer price index.

-- The welfare incomes of a single person considered employable and a single person with a disability showed distinctive but similar patterns.
-Over the last three decades, welfare income levels were reasonably flat but saw marked increases in 1996 and 2008.
-There were also smaller increases between 2013 and 2014 due to the inclusion of several additional benefits (telephone, transportation, and laundry allowances).
+The welfare income of a single person considered employable and a single person with a disability showed distinctive but similar patterns.
+Over the last three decades, welfare incomes were reasonably flat but saw marked increases in 1996 and 2008.
+There were also smaller increases between 2013 and 2014, due to the inclusion of several additional benefits (telephone, transportation, and laundry allowances).

-- In 2017, welfare incomes for a single person considered employable was $18,507, and that of a single person with a disability stood at $17,820 and $21,474, respectively.
+In 2018, welfare incomes for the single person considered employable was $18,507, and that of a single person with a disability stood at $18,093 and $21,747, respectively.

-- In 2017, the welfare income of the single parent with one child was $34,756, the highest level in the time series, and that of a couple with two children was $33,082 and $48,915, respectively, the highest over the 31-year time period.
+In 2018, the welfare income of the single parent with one child was $34,756, the highest level in the time series, and that of a couple with two children was $50,813.